By Scott Shaw

 Anyway… On the very first day we began preproduction, I arrive at what would become our production office and I was ready to go.
 Niceties were exchanged, we talked about a few things, began to set up casting sessions, discussed ideas for the film, and the like… Around lunchtime, Don doesn’t say anything, gets up, and walks out the door of the office.
 Initially, I didn’t think anything about it as I thought he might be going to the bathroom or something.
 Time ticks on… He doesn’t come back.
 I sat there for over an hour, starring off into space, when Tanya comes by—as our office was in her suite of offices, she inquired as to where was Don.
 I told her I didn’t know.
 I told her he got up and just left without saying a word.
 I could see the anger rising her eyes, “You two are working together!
 Tell him to stop behaving like that!”
 Tanya who had a long relationship with Don, knew of his shenanigans, and I guess was trying to warn me.

 Here’s the thing… And, something I did not know at the time, Don loved to test people.
-He would always fuck with people’s mind, just to see the reaction he got out of them.
+He would always fuck with people’s minds, just to see the reaction he got out of them.
 But me, I’m not easily pushed, nor am I easily tested.
 Though my first thought was to say, “Fuck this,” and leave the production all together, instead, I walked across Hollywood Blvd. and went to Bushido McDonalds, as Don liked to call it, and got a Big Mac combo.
 Awhile later, Don reemerged in the office after I heard Tanya going off on him from another office.
 With her as the money, he did not treat me like that again.

 The rest of preproduction went as preproduction does.
 We would meet at the office each day, do casting sessions, and the like.
 We would go scout locations, check out equipment, and we became closer as friends.
 But, underlying all of this was this innate tension that Don emanated throughout his career.
 He was constantly testing and pushing people.
 He really treated most people like shit.
 This really worked against my mindset as that is not the kind of person that I am.
 He would even subtly fuck with me on various levels, during those early days, by bringing in other people and offing them prominent positions in the production or in the cast and so on.